g-i-kala/wp-custom-themes/kalissima/README.md

 Feel free to fork this repository and submit pull requests.
 If you find any issues, please open a ticket in the issues section.

 ## Support
-For any support requests, please contact [your email here].
+For any support requests, please contact karocreativedesigns@gmail.com.

 Enjoy creating with the Kalissima WordPress Theme!